Samir is currently completing a PhD Program in Bioinformatics at University of California, Los Angeles.

 Xiumei is a life Science research associate in a Transplant Immunology Lab at Stanford University.

-Kristin is finishing up her second year of medical school at the Hofstra Northwell School of Medicine, out in Long Island, NY.
+Kristin recently finished up medical school at the Hofstra Northwell School of Medicine, out in Long Island, NY.
+She just started her pediatric residency at Yale University in 2019.
 And when she’s not busy studying, you can find her running marathons or volunteering with her dog as a pet therapy team.